Skip to content

 }

-Step 4: Start the server and browse to https://localhost:1323/request to see the following output 🔗
+Start the server and browse to https://localhost:1323/request.
+You should see output similar to:

 Protocol: HTTP/2.0